coastalgit/flight-plan/framework/FLIGHT-PLAN-INIT.md

 ━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━

-📋 OPEN QUESTIONS FROM PRD
+📋 OPEN QUESTIONS FROM PRD (Section 8)

-⚠️  These questions from your PRD will become project blockers:
+⚠️  These questions from your PRD will become project blockers if unresolved:

+[IF PRD Section 8 has questions, list them:]
-• question-1: [Question text] (Priority: High/Medium/Low)
+• question-1: [Question text from PRD] (Priority: High/Medium/Low)
   → Will block: [project-name]
-• question-2: [Question text] (Priority: High/Medium/Low)
+• question-2: [Question text from PRD] (Priority: High/Medium/Low)
   → Will block: [project-name]

+[IF PRD Section 8 is empty or missing:]
+✅ No open questions found in PRD.

-💡 RECOMMENDATION: Resolve these NOW during preview phase
+💡 RECOMMENDATION: Resolve questions NOW during preview phase

 How to resolve:
 1. Discuss the questions with AI ("For Q1, I want PostgreSQL")